Cycle to Work scheme: Implementation

 To take advantage of the tax and Class 1A NICs exemption, an employer can simply buy a cycle and cyclists' safety equipment, reclaim the VAT (if applicable), make use of the capital allowances and loan it to an employee for qualifying journeys to work.
 This arrangement means that the employee's normal salary arrangements are not affected.
 It may be, however, that the employer wants to recover the cost of providing the cycle and safety equipment loaned to the employee.
 Usually this would be done through a salary sacrifice arrangement.
 Some bike shops can provide these or they can be purchased online.

 Cycle to Work Alliance

 Some of the biggest scheme providers have recently started Cycle to Work Alliance, a legal group to represent the interests of the scheme providers and users in negotiations with HMRC.

 Other countries

-Ireland has a similar scheme under which the cyclist owns the bicycle; a bicycle and (if wished) safety equipment can be bought up to a value of €1,500, with tax relief meaning that the bicycle is effectively half-price (depending on the level of tax paid).
+Ireland operates a similar scheme under which the cyclist owns the bicycle.
+An employer can buy a bicycle and, if wished, safety equipment for an employee, and the benefit is not taxable provided the cost does not exceed the relevant limit.
+Since 1 January 2023 there have been three limits, depending on the type of bicycle purchased: €3,000 for cargo and ecargo bikes, €1,500 for pedelecs and ebikes, and €1,250 for other bicycles.
+The exemption can be used once in any four-year period, and the associated tax relief can reduce the effective cost by up to roughly half, depending on the cyclist's marginal rate of tax.